All Episodes

 And so Democrats want to have it both ways.

-Democrats have set every dangerous change in precedent, and now they're threatening to do more by stacking the courts and in the filibuster, even impeaching the president, impeaching Barr, and the many arrows in our quiver comment of Nancy Pelosi.
+Democrats have set every dangerous change in precedent, and now they're threatening to do more by stacking the courts and in a filibuster, even impeaching the president, impeaching Barr, and the many arrows in our quiver comment of Nancy Pelosi.

 Well, we have our options.